 With ancient sights, eclectic shopping, delectable eateries and bags of style, Zurich is chock-a-block with city break fun.
-Whether you fancy filling your day with sightseeing and shopping, or taking a long lunch then relaxing in a spa, this chic European city has plenty to enjoy, as Ruth-Ellen Davis reports.
+Whether you fancy filling your day with sightseeing and shopping, or taking a long lunch then relaxing in a spa, this chic European city has plenty to enjoy, as Hanna Lindon reports.

 1100-1300.
 If you prefer fashion to furniture, then Josefstrasse in Kreis 5, particularly at the end closest to Zurich’s main railway station, is fabulous for shopping.
-Melvins at number 8 offers labels from all over northern Europe while Beige, next door at number 10, showcases the innovative work of textile designers Manuela Helg and Karin Maurer.
+Melvins at number 26 (044 440 1144) offers labels from all over northern Europe, while Beige at number 10 (044 272 7422) showcases the innovative work of textile designers Manuela Helg and Karin Maurer.
 One of Zurich’s most fashionable new shopping areas is Im Viadukt, set in railway arches in Zurich West.
 Find designer shoe stores and cutting-edge furniture boutiques rubbing shoulders with fresh fruit stalls and bike shops.
-Fuel up at Restaurant Viadukt (Viaduktstrasse 69-71, 043 204 1899) with its selection of sophisticated light lunch dishes such as beetroot salad with Oberlander cream cheese and pumpkin seed pesto, or celery and apple soup with truffle oil.
-For a more informal bite, there’s nearby Restaurant Markthalle (Limmatstrasse 231, 044 201 0060).
+Fuel up at Restaurant Viadukt (Viaduktstrasse 69-71, 043 204 1899) with its selection of sophisticated light lunch dishes such as beetroot salad with cream cheese and pumpkin seed pesto, or celery and apple soup with truffle oil.

 1700-1900.
-If you’re keen to keep sightseeing, then another visual treat in Zurich is the Fraumünster (Münsterhof, 044 221 2063) in the heart of the Old Town.
+If you’re keen to keep sightseeing, then another visual treat in Zurich is the Fraumünster (Münsterhof 2, 044 211 2063) in the heart of the Old Town.
 This evangelical-reformed cathedral was founded as an abbey in AD853.
 Its simple design belies a real treasure inside – five stained glass windows designed by the modern artist Marc Chagall, which were installed in 1970.
 The windows contrast strongly with another hugely impressive window at the other end of the cathedral designed by Swiss-Italian painter Augusto Giacometti.
-While you are in the area, pop into the nearby St Peter’s Church, whose tower has the largest clock face in Europe – measuring more than eight metres wide.
+While you are in the area, pop into the nearby St Peter’s Church (St-Peter-Hofstatt), whose tower has the largest clock face in Europe – measuring more than 8 metres wide.
 Its huge size was meant to enable Zurich residents to set their watches to a standard time – handy in a city of watch shops.
 Unusually, the tower is owned by the city, while the nave is owned by the church.

 After 2100.
 As the home of Street Parade, Europe’s biggest annual street party, it’s no secret that Zurich knows how to throw a party.
-Club Indochine (Limmatstrasse 275, 044 448 1111) is a beautiful club offering, its interior swathed in South East Asian flavours and enjoyed by vast crowds of hip and young clientele.
+Club Indochine (Limmatstrasse 275, 044 448 1111) is a beautiful club offering, its interior swathed in South-East Asian flavours and enjoyed by vast crowds of hip and young clientele.
 Music ranges from easy pop and disco to house and techno.
-For a little more intimacy, Icon (Augustinerhof, 044 448 1133) is a petit club set in a townhouse, complete with wooden beams, and music includes house and R&B. A big party destination in Zurich is Club Zukunft (Dienerstrasse 33, 043 539 86 52), where a funky crowd of 20-somethings dances to deep house against a post-disco backdrop designed by the artist David Renggli.
+For a little more intimacy, Icon (Augustinerhof, 044 448 1133) is a smaller club set in a townhouse, complete with wooden beams and music featuring house and R&B. A big party destination in Zurich is Club Zukunft (Dienerstrasse 33, 043 539 86 52), where a funky crowd of 20-somethings dances to deep house against a post-disco backdrop designed by the artist David Renggli.

 Book now and make your own 24 hour adventure, with our flights from London to Zurich